MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Horizontal layout of Box and Text](/images/tutorials/basicmechanics/HorizontalLayout.png "Horizontal layout of Box and Text")

-There are much more controls, which can be used.
-For example a CheckBox, a Table, a Grid, or a Button.
+There are much more controls that can be used.
+For example, a CheckBox, a Table, a Grid, or a Button.
 To find out more, take a look into the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#Controls" "MDL Reference" >}}.

 [//]: <> (MVL-653)